dvlprlife/BC-Samples/README.md

 ## Who This Is For

 - Business Central developers looking for code examples
-- Consultants implementing Business Central solutions
+- Consultants looking for code examples in Business Central solutions
-- Teams standardizing development practices
-- Developers new to AL language and Business Central customization

 ## Getting Started